The Great Silk Road Adventure: Xi'an to Istanbul

 INSURANCE

 Insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all tours.
 You should be aware that due to some of the geographical areas visited and some of the activities included on certain of our trips some standard insurance policies may not always provide adequate cover.
 As such we strongly recommend that you purchase a policy that adequately covers your trip.
-In addition, you should be aware that securing adequate insurance for travel on tours which include Iran can be challenging, especially for clients of certain nationalities and/or age groups.
-As such before booking a trip which includes Iran we would strongly suggest that you fully investigate your insurance options to ensure you are both able to secure suitable insurance and are happy with the level of cover available to you.
 Please see the Insurance section for more details or feel free to contact us for more information.

 General Information